How to Be a Smart Pickleball Banger and Actually Win More Points

 Frequently Asked Questions

-Why should I aim for the middle instead of the lines when hitting hard?
+Why do smart bangers aim for the middle of the court instead of the lines?

 Love Pickleball?
 Join 100k+ readers for free weekly tips, news & gear deals.